IntersectMBO/plutus/plutus-benchmark/nofib/README.md

 `spectral` set of [GHC nofib benchmarks](https://github.com/ghc/nofib).

-Most of the programs have required some modifications in order to work as Plutus programs (mostly related to eliminating strictness, since Plutus Core is a strict language).
+Most of the programs have required some modifications in order to work as Plutus programs (mostly related to eliminating laziness, since Plutus Core is a strict language).
 Type signatures have also been added to all top-level functions, but apart from that the original programs have been left unchanged as much as possible.
 Comments relating to the Plutus implementation are delimited